TheRealChatbot/RoarOptimizations/README.md

 &nbsp;

-&nbsp;   Disable Telemetry - Attempts to reduce some windows telemetry by stopping known telemetry services and adding host blocks.
+&nbsp;   Disable Telemetry - Attempts to reduce some windows telemetry by stopping known telemetry services and

+&nbsp;                       adding host blocks.